-In Slovenia, Italy, and Poland a gradual opening of markets takes place the last years, however significant barriers still exist that prevent consumer participation.
+In Slovenia, Italy, and Poland a gradual opening of markets takes place during the latest years, however significant barriers still exist that prevent consumer participation.
 Finally, in Spain, Portugal, and Estonia the regulatory framework has not evolve significantly to include aggregated demand-side flexibility.

-Regarding interruptible load services (ILS) the Greek Law 4342/2015 (Official Government Gazette FEK A' 143/09.11.2015 has integrated EU Energy Efficiency Directive (henceforth EED) 2012/27, which requires among others, a) member states to adopt demand response measures, b) legal and personal entities to provide balancing and/or ancillary services and c) the regulator to expand its monitoring role for the successful implementation of the energy efficiency directive in the market.
+Regarding interruptible load services (ILS) the Greek Law 4342/2015 (Official Government Gazette FEK A' 143/09.11.2015) integrated EU Energy Efficiency Directive (henceforth EED) 2012/27, which required among others, a) member states to adopt demand response measures, b) legal and personal entities to provide balancing and/or ancillary services and c) the regulator to expand its monitoring role for the successful implementation of the energy efficiency directive in the market.

-TSO has the right to interrupt load services of the eligible High Voltage consumers in the interconnected system for a specific period, at a pre-defined maximum Load level.
-For its action, the TSO compensates the eligible High Voltage consumers in the interconnected system for the provision of the demand response measures.
-A

-Reserves Account for Security of Supply has been issued by the TSO.
-The financing of the account is based on a levy imposed to all the active generators.
-(RAE)
+During the period that the ILS contracts were in force, TSO had the right to interrupt load services of the eligible High Voltage consumers in the interconnected system for a specific period, at a pre-defined maximum Load level.
+For its action, the TSO compensated the eligible High Voltage consumers in the interconnected system for the provision of the demand response measures.
+A Reserves Account for Security of Supply had been issued by the TSO.
+The financing of the account was based on a levy imposed to all the active generators.
+The implementation of the ILS framework was terminated at the end of 2021.